Interviewed April 2010

 But, at that time already, due to the fact that it was supported by the whole of society, the feeling of personal danger was perhaps not as strong as before.
 Here, society basically woke up and everything was spreading on a mass scale and it was not so risky.
 Even though, on the other hand, we have to see, we have to see the ethos and we have to see the outburst that was admirable in its way.

-In 1968, the First Secretary of the Communist Party Alexander Dubcek attempted to lift some of the more oppressive limitations on Czechoslovak citizens by allowing greater freedom of expression and association.
-This period, which was known as the “Prague Spring,” ended when Warsaw Pact armies invaded Czechoslovakia and forced the country to abandon the reforms.
+In 1968, the First Secretary of the Communist Party, Alexander Dubcek, attempted to relax some of the more oppressive limitations on Czechoslovak citizens by allowing greater freedom of expression and association.
+This period, which was known as the “Prague Spring,” ended when Warsaw Pact armies led by the Soviet Union invaded Czechoslovakia and forced the country to abandon the reforms.

-In 1977, a group of dissidents led by playwright Vaclav Havel and others published a document known as Charter 77, which called attention to abuses of human rights by the Czechoslovak government.
-The effort served to draw international attention to conditions within the country.
+In 1977, a group of dissidents led by playwright Vaclav Havel published a document known as Charter 77, which called attention to abuses of human rights by the Czechoslovak government.
+The initiative called upon the government to respect its international commitments on human rights as elaborated in the 1975 Helsinki Accords.
+Charter 77 helped draw international attention to conditions within the country.